 There are other things we could do to buy more locally.
 But even if we did them all, 90% or more of our monthly budget would still go outside the area.

 First, there are the big ticket items: our mortgage from a national bank, our electricity and gas from regional utility companies and our transportation from global auto and oil companies.
 After that, any new clothes, electronics or appliances will come from the global economy.
 If we don’t mind paying a much higher price, we can buy some of these global manufactures from local stores so they can enjoy a few pennies on the dollar profit on each purchase.
 But usually, to save up to 50%, we buy global goods from a global retailer — usually, Amazon.com.

 Even if everyone in our town did the same thing, and managed to do 10% of their monthly spending locally, it wouldn’t make much impact on the global economy anytime soon.

-In two or three decades, with a lot of luck and after some hard lobbying against wealthy and entrenched special interests in our state capital and in Washington, we could change state and federal regulations that currently prevent our city from providing our own energy or local mortgages.
+In two or three decades, with a lot of luck and after some hard lobbying against wealthy and entrenched special interests in our state capital and in Washington, we could change state and federal regulations that currently prevent our city from providing our own energy or our own lifetime mortgage calculator services to allow for local mortgages.
 Then we’d still have to find some way to raise the millions of dollars in capital required to do these things locally.
 Maybe then we could start to eat into that 90% of spending that goes outside the area.
 And maybe every community in America could join us.
 Now that would make a real difference.

 Of course, that’s a very long game that would take tens of millions of people changing the way they think and live and then deciding to become political activists.
 Without a major disruption in the economy or culture, I don’t expect to see much of this in my lifetime.